 We support selective harvesting according to sets defined by the hierarchy of publisher and title.
 Setspecs are formatted as follows:

-- content type:prefix:pubID (learn more about publication IDs) (for example: J:10.1002:4 = Journal content by the publisher Wiley, journal title Applied Organometallic Chemistry)
+- record type:prefix:pubID (learn more about publication IDs) (for example: J:10.1002:4 = Journal content by the publisher Wiley, journal title Applied Organometallic Chemistry)

 The from and until dates in a request capture when a record was deposited or updated, not the published date of the item.
 This means a request for records from yesterday through today will return all records added or changed between then and now, regardless of the publication dates included in the records.